Duncan Casey: Grenoble

 Casey left Munster in January 2018, having secured a contract at FC Grenoble as injury cover for the remainder of the season.
 He extended his contract shortly after arriving and remained at Grenoble for the 2018–19 season.
 Casey announced in April 2019 that he would retire from rugby at the end of the 2018–19 season.
 He made a total of 23 appearances for Grenoble during his time in France.

 Post-rugby

 Casey has been a columnist with the Irish Examiner since 2015.
-He also hosted the Examiner's flagship rugby podcast between January and May of 2020 and is a regular contributor to broadcasts such as Second Captains and Newstalk.
+He also hosted the Examiner's flagship rugby podcast between January and May 2020 and is a regular contributor to broadcasts such as Second Captains and Newstalk.
 Casey has worked in communications in recent times and moved to Brussels in 2020.
 He worked in a public affairs consultancy and subsequently for the European Commission's Directorate-General for Agriculture and Rural Development.
 He stated on air in November 2022 that he and his wife Sorcha would be moving to Vancouver, Canada in January 2023.